core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 For instance, in CoAP publish-subscribe {{I-D.ietf-core-coap-pubsub}}, multiple clients can subscribe to a topic, by observing the related resource hosted at the responsible broker.
 When a new value is published on that topic, it would be convenient for the broker to send a single multicast notification at once, to all the subscriber clients observing that topic.

 A different use case concerns clients observing a same registration resource at the CoRE Resource Directory {{RFC9176}}.
-For example, multiple clients can benefit of observation for discovering (to-be-created) OSCORE groups {{I-D.ietf-core-oscore-groupcomm}}, by retrieving from the Resource Directory updated links and descriptions to join them through the respective Group Manager {{I-D.tiloca-core-oscore-discovery}}.
+For example, multiple clients can benefit of observation for discovering (to-be-created) groups that use the security protocol Group Object Security for Constrained RESTful Environments (Group OSCORE) {{I-D.ietf-core-oscore-groupcomm}}, by retrieving from the Resource Directory updated links and descriptions to join those groups through the respective Group Manager {{I-D.tiloca-core-oscore-discovery}}.

 More in general, multicast notifications would be beneficial whenever several CoAP clients observe a same target resource at a CoAP server, and can be all notified at once by means of a single response message.
 However, CoAP does not originally define response messages addressed to multiple clients, e.g., over IP multicast.
 This document fills this gap and provides the following twofold contribution.

 First, it updates {{RFC7252}} and {{RFC7641}}, by defining a method to deliver Observe notifications as CoAP responses addressed to multiple clients, e.g., over IP multicast.
-In the proposed method, the group of potential observers entrusts the server to manage the Token space for multicast notifications.
-By doing so, the server provides all the observers of a target resource with the same Token value to bind to their own observation.
-That Token value is then used in every multicast notification for the target resource.
-This is achieved by means of a unicast informative response sent by the server to each observer client.
+In particular, the group of potential observers entrusts the server to manage the Token space for multicast notifications.
+Building on that, the server provides all the observers of a target resource with the same Token value to bind to their own observation, by sending a unicast informative response to each observer client.
+That Token value is then used in every multicast notification for the target resource under that observation.

 Second, this document defines how to use Group OSCORE {{I-D.ietf-core-oscore-groupcomm}} to protect multicast notifications end-to-end between the server and the observer clients.
 This is also achieved by means of the unicast informative response mentioned above, which additionally includes parameter values used by the server to protect every multicast notification for the target resource by using Group OSCORE.
 This provides a secure binding between each of such notifications and the observation of each of the clients.

 ## Terminology ## {#terminology}
 {::boilerplate bcp14-tagged}

-Readers are expected to be familiar with terms and concepts described in CoAP {{RFC7252}}, group communication for CoAP {{I-D.ietf-core-groupcomm-bis}}, Observe {{RFC7641}}, CDDL {{RFC8610}}, CBOR {{RFC8949}}, OSCORE {{RFC8613}}, Group OSCORE {{I-D.ietf-core-oscore-groupcomm}}, and Constrained Resource Identifiers (CRIs) {{I-D.ietf-core-href}}.
+Readers are expected to be familiar with terms and concepts described in CoAP {{RFC7252}}, group communication for CoAP {{I-D.ietf-core-groupcomm-bis}}, Observe {{RFC7641}}, Concise Data Definition Language (CDDL) {{RFC8610}}, Concise Binary Object Representation (CBOR) {{RFC8949}}, Object Security for Constrained RESTful Environments (OSCORE) {{RFC8613}}, Group OSCORE {{I-D.ietf-core-oscore-groupcomm}}, and Constrained Resource Identifiers (CRIs) {{I-D.ietf-core-href}}.

 This document additionally defines the following terminology.